rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Molecular Genetics/Translation.md

 - First, molecule of mRNA binds to a [[Ribosomes|ribosome]]. tRNA in the cytoplasm complementary to the codons <u>binds to the start codon on the mRNA</u>, carrying amino acid.
 - Then, another tRNA carrying another amino acid binds to the next codon with its complementary anticodon.
 The <span style="color: skyblue">amino acids</span> are joined together by <span style="color: lightgreen">peptide bonds</span>.
 - The process repeats, the ribosome moving one codon further along the mRNA.
 The proceeding tRNAs will be <u>released to pick up another amino acid</u>.
-- The ribosome continue to mover until it reaches a <u>stop codon</u> on the mRNA.
+- The ribosome continue to move until it reaches a <u>stop codon</u> on the mRNA.
 The mRNA and the polypeptide will be released, translation is complete.

 > [!note]
-> - mRNA provides <u>two sites (codons) for amino acids</u>.
+> - [[Ribosomes]] provides <u>two sites (codons) for amino acids</u>.
 Therefore, a tRNA will separate from the mRNA when another codon is to be translated and there are not enough sites for binding tRNA.
 > - There is <u>no corresponding tRNA for the stop codon</u>.

 //TODO images